ShrutiSharma176/CBTCIP/README.md

 2. **Compile the Program:** Open your terminal or command prompt, navigate to the directory where the Examination.java file is located, and run **javac Examination.java**
 3. **Run the Program:** After compiling, run **java Examination**
 4. **Follow the Prompts**: The program will prompt you to log in with your roll number, username, and password.
 If the credentials are correct, you can proceed with the exam.
 Answer the questions by selecting the correct option number.

+# Task-4 : Digital Library Management System
+## Description
+The Digital Library Management System aims to provide a fully automated library by digitizing all functionalities.
+This includes book-keeping, issuing books, generating fines, advance booking, and report generation.
+The system is web-based with a database server ensuring the maintenance of every detail of the library.
+The interface is designed to be user-friendly, making it accessible to non-technical users.
+## Modules
+The system consists of two main modules:
+### Admin Module:
+1. **Control:** Admins have full control over the system.
+2. **Permissions:** Admins can update, delete, or modify existing records, and add new entries (books and members).
+### User Module:
+1. **Access:** Normal users have limited privileges, primarily viewing access to books.
+2. **Features:** Users can search for books, issue and return books, and have an email option for queries.
+## Features
+1. **Book-Keeping:** Automates the management of book inventory.
+2. **Issuing Books:** Streamlines the process of issuing books to users.
+3. **Fine Generation:** Automatically calculates and applies fines for late returns.
+4. **Advance Booking:** Allows users to reserve books in advance.
+5. **Report Generation:** Provides detailed reports on library usage and inventory status.
+5. **User-Friendly Interface:** Designed to be intuitive for all users, regardless of technical expertise(used a free template design form Internet).
+## How to Use
+1. **Copy the Program:** Clone the folder to your local machine and open it in NetBeans IDE.
+2. **Run the Program:** Right-click the code file and select the **Run File** option from the drop-down menu.
+3. **Note:** If you encounter any errors while running the code, add the **'mysql-connector.jar'** file to the **'lib'** folder.
+Right-click the lib folder, select **Add JAR/Folder** from the drop-down menu, and then try running the code again..